-One of the primary goals while hiring software developers is to learn more about the interviewee, but providing a stellar candidate experience to make your opportunities as desirable as possible is equally as important.
+One of the primary goals while hiring software engineers is to learn more about the interviewee, but providing a stellar candidate experience to make your opportunities as desirable as possible is equally as important.

-1. The purpose of interviewing a developer
+1. The purpose of interviewing a software engineer

 However, it’s also imperative to establish what your company is hiring for.
-For example, if you’re looking to hire a freelance software developer to clean up some code or improve functionality, choose questions that ask the interviewee about their freelance experience, project management, and experience working with past clients.
+For example, if you’re looking to hire a freelance software engineer to clean up some code or improve functionality, choose questions that ask the interviewee about their freelance experience, project management, and experience working with past clients.
 But, if your goal is to find someone reliable to bring in-house for long-term projects, make sure to include questions that revolve around their ideal workplace, culture, and other team-related considerations.

 Anyone involved in the hiring decision should at the very least meet the candidate or talk to them.
 And don’t make candidates come back for another interview.
 Waste the interviewee’s time, and you’ll leave a bad taste in their mouth—a surefire way to deteriorate the developer’s trust in your company.

-Asking the right questions
+Asking the right software engineering questions

 As the decision maker, correctly assessing the interviewee is a top priority.
-Knowing the right questions to ask, and being able to analyze the answers to gauge the interviewing engineer’s ability will make or break the interview.
+Knowing the right questions to ask, and being able to analyze the answers to gauge the interviewing software engineer’s ability will make or break the interview.
 Making the correct choice ultimately revolves around obtaining the right information to make the right decision.
 Don’t get lazy here, or you might make a bad hire.
 If you don’t know how to do this, consider the next point.

-Consulting with experts
+Consulting with experts on technical interviews

 If the decision-makers at your firm aren’t familiar enough with software engineering to make an informed decision, there’s no shame in involving an expert before, during, or after the tech interview.
-These can be individuals you trust, companies with a proven development track record, or even specialized recruiting & placement agencies.
-Leaning on these experts’ support will almost certainly result in a better experience for all parties involved in the hiring process.
+These can be individuals you trust, companies with a proven development track record, or even specialized recruiting and placement agencies.
+Leaning on these experts’ support will almost certainly result in a better experience for all parties involved in the interview process.

-3. The interviewee experience
+3. The candidate experience